 In 2017, the Foundation established the Carey Perloff Fellowship under the Travis Bogard Artist in Residence Program to honor 2017 Tao House Award honoree Carey Perloff.
 The fellowship will be awarded each year, if appropriate, to an established theatre artist who desires to transition into a writer.
 For example, a director or an actor may be changing disciplines to focus on writing.
 Those seeking a Carey Perloff Fellowship should so stipulate on the Program Application and in their project description.

-For Tao House Fellows, a valuable resource is the availability of the Tao House library, which has holdings in the American theatre.
-At its core are documents and photographs pertaining to the life and works of Eugene O’Neill, as well as manuscripts and manuscript copies of original O’Neill materials.
-Included, as well, are unique collections donated to the Foundation by Sophus Winther, Horst Frenz, Travis Bogard and others.
+A valuable resource for Tao House Fellows is the availability of the Tao House library and its holdings in the American theatre.
+At its core are documents and photographs pertaining to the life and works of Eugene O’Neil as well as manuscripts and manuscript copies of original O’Neill materials.
+Included are unique collections donated to the Foundation by Sophus Winther, Horst Frenz, Travis Bogard, and others.

-Residencies are available between May 1 and October 31.
-Each applicant can specify preferred residency dates—from one week to one month, but the length of stay awarded will be determined by the AIR committee, based on various factors.
+Residencies are available between April 1 and October 31.
+Each applicant can specify preferred residency dates—from one week to one month—but the length of stay awarded will be determined by the Artist in Residence Committee, based on various factors.

 Fellows will be encouraged to participate in a mutually agreed upon Foundation event, as appropriate.
-The Foundation and NPS will expect a copy or representation of the final project resulting from the fellowship and appropriate acknowledgement in any published work.
+The Foundation and National Park Service will expect a copy or representation of the final project resulting from the fellowship and appropriate acknowledgment in any published work.